PDirks-/assemblySnippets/README.md

 ##Basic Subroutines
 Contains different exercises in subroutines.
 Different parameter passing methods are used including call by reference in program memory.

+### Development & how to run
+All these programs were created and tested in the [WOOKIE 68HC11 Emulator](http://www.drdobbs.com/wookie-a-68hc11-emulator/184410880).

+To run these programs, load the .asm files into any 68HC11 emulator (I haven't tested them in any other emulator other than WOOKIE, so I'd just go with that).

 ---